The Gene Technology Regulator is a statutory office holder responsible for administering the national regulatory scheme for gene technology.

 The information/documents required under IPS Entry are already available elsewhere on the OGTR website and the existing OGTR resources are allocated to establish and administer the Regulator’s IPS Entry.

-The Regulator has nominated a senior executive of OGTR (Executive Director, Regulatory Practice and Compliance) to manage the IPS Entry on a continuing basis.
+The Regulator has nominated a senior executive of OGTR (Assistant Secretary, Regulatory Practice and Compliance) to manage the IPS Entry on a continuing basis.
 The Regulator has well established practices and mechanisms for publishing and reviewing information on the OGTR website which will ensure timely publication and review of IPS entries for accuracy, currency and completeness.

 Additionally, information will be monitored and amended as required.
 However, confidential commercial information (declared under the Gene Technology Act 2000) and personal information (covered by the Privacy Act) are exempted from publication.